strapi/documentation/docusaurus/docs/user-docs/getting-started/setting-up-admin-panel.md

 ---

-Before going over individual features on the Admin Panel, we recommend the following steps to set up and configure your Strapi Dashboard correctly.
+Before going over individual features, we recommend the following steps to set up and configure your Strapi admin panel correctly.
 Once you complete the setup, you can access the admin panel through the provided URL.

 ## Accessing the admin panel